rosindubh/led-zep-tribute-page/README.md

 # led-zep-tribute-page
-A webpage dedicated to the bang Led Zeppelin
+A webpage dedicated to  Led Zeppelin